 Where does Mills mesh as a developmental player?

 As of now, I see Mills as a Day 3 prospect who should’ve stayed in college for one more year.
-But NFL teams may value him a bit higher, by virtue of his physical upside.
+But NFL teams may value him in the Day 2 range, by virtue of his physical upside.
 Even more influential is the general mediocrity at quarterback around the league.
 A lot of teams need quarterbacks, and that high demand may drive up the price of traits-heavy, developmental players like Mills.
-Tony Pauline pegs in place, Mills as a Round 3 prospect, and because of Davis Mills’ draft stock, that billing holds some weight.
+Lately, Mills has been receiving Round 2 hype, and if a team likes him enough, he could go off the board there.

 Even if Mills does get drafted that high, sitting for a year or two might be an optimal situation.
-Teams with less urgent needs or veterans in place, like the Atlanta Falcons, Las Vegas Raiders, Pittsburgh Steelers, and Detroit Lions might be the best places for Mills.
+Teams with less urgent needs or veterans in place, like the Washington Football Team, Pittsburgh Steelers, and New England Patriots might be the best places for Mills.
 For now, it’s tough to see him ascending into a starting role if he can’t refine his mental processes.
 But that’s what NFL coaching is for.
-If Mills can couple his talent with that development, he could be a surprise.
+If Mills can couple his talent with that development, he could be an eventual starter, with the arm talent to make NFL throws.